TMCApplications/spendology.io-docs/source/_partials/widgets/properties/RateComparison/optional/results_message.blade.md

 the value of this configuration setting.
 See example message below:

 <pre><code class="language-none language-wrap">{{
-    "Get this £{saving} right now when exchanging £{comparison_amount}."
+    "Get this Â£{saving} right now when exchanging Â£{comparison_amount}."
 }}</code></pre>

 Which after all the place holders are replaced this message would say something like:

 <pre><code class="language-none language-wrap">{{
-    "Get this £27.32 right now when exchanging £2500" }}</code></pre>
+    "Get this Â£27.32 right now when exchanging Â£2500" }}</code></pre>

 <blockquote>